CSV to OFX ConversionGuide for Accountants

 Problem: CSV files may use various date formats (MM/DD/YYYY, DD/MM/YYYY, YYYY-MM-DD) that don't match OFX requirements.

 Solution: Modern converters normalize date formats automatically to OFX standard (YYYYMMDDHHMMSS).
-Verify date detection during the preview phase to catch any parsing errors before generating the final OFX file.
+Verify detection during preview before generating the final file.

 Schema Validation Failures